I consider nothing human to be alien to me

 Public Domain (Wikimedia)

-In everyday life, I like to use the more catchy version and occasionally shout the sentence at strange behaviors or at people apologizing for their behavior.
+In everyday life, I like to use the more concise version, and occasionally call the saying out to peculiar behaviors or people apologizing for their behavior.

-Montaigne is said to have given the sentence a place of honor in his writings.
+Montaigne is said to have given the saying a place of honor in his writings.

-This last sentence leads us to a second great humanistic idea.
-The meaning of our lives lies in our relationships and connections with other people.
+This final sentence leads us to a second major humanistic idea.
+The meaning of our life lies in our relationships and bonds with other people.
 This principle of connectedness was succinctly formulated in a comedy by Publius Terentius Afer, known as Terence.
-His epithet Afer ("the African") points to his origins – he was probably born around 190 BC as a slave in or near North African Carthage.
-Later, he became famous in Rome as a comedy writer.
-One of his characters says – and I present the Latin text since it is still often quoted in the original today.
+His surname Afer ('the African') refers to his origin—he was presumably born around 190 BC as a slave in or near the North African Carthage.
+He later became famous in Rome as a comic playwright.
+One of his characters says—and I will reproduce the Latin text since it is still often quoted in the original today.

 1. Universal Human Experiences

-The saying reminds us that all people – regardless of culture, origin, or way of life – share fundamental emotions, needs, and experiences.
-Joy, sorrow, love, fear – these feelings are universally human.
+The saying reminds us that all people—regardless of culture, origin, or lifestyle—share fundamental emotions, needs, and experiences.
+Joy, sorrow, love, fear—these feelings are universally human.

 2. Understanding Human Weaknesses

-When we understand that everyone makes mistakes, has weaknesses, and sometimes makes questionable decisions, we can develop more empathy and less prejudice.
-The realization "Nothing human is alien to me" helps us to judge less harshly.
+If we understand that all people make mistakes, have weaknesses, and sometimes make questionable decisions, we can develop more compassion and less prejudice.
+The realization 'Nothing human is alien to me' helps us be less judgmental.

 3. Intercultural Perspective

-In the context of different cultures and rituals, this thought allows us not to dismiss foreign practices as "exotic" or "primitive," but to understand and respect them as other forms of human expression.
+In the context of different cultures and rituals, this thought allows us not to dismiss foreign practices as 'exotic' or 'primitive', but to understand and respect them as other expressions of humanity.

 4. Psychological Dimension

-The sentence invites us to accept the darker sides of human nature as well.
-Instead of distancing ourselves from human abysses, we recognize that every person is capable of both good and bad.
+The saying invites us to accept even the darker sides of human nature.
+Instead of distancing ourselves from human abysses, we acknowledge that every human is capable of both good and evil.

 5. Humanistic Perspective

 As a humanistic principle, the saying emphasizes the fundamental connectedness of all people.
-It urges us to bridge differences and recognize what we have in common in our humanity.
+It calls on us to bridge differences and recognize what we have in common in our humanity.

-I learned about the sentence "Nothing human is alien to me" initially in the book "How to Be Human".
-Sarah Bakewell authored the journey through humanism.
-From her, I also borrowed the second paragraph.
-Many thanks.
+I first learned about the saying 'Nothing human is alien to me' in the book 'How to be a Human'.
+Sarah Bakewell authored the time travel through humanism.
+I also took the second paragraph from her.
+Thank you very much.